Qwen/QwQ-32B-Preview - AI Language Models Tool

 model_name = "Qwen/QwQ-32B-Preview"

-# Load model (automatic device mapping; requires recent transformers and sufficient GPU memory)
+# Load model (auto device mapping; requires recent transformers and sufficient GPU memory)

 model = AutoModelForCausalLM.from_pretrained(